biggiecheesetherat/toonubis/README.md

 ## Sponsors

-Anubis is brought to you by sponsors and donors like:
+Anubis (Not the fork) is brought to you by sponsors and donors like:

 ### Diamond Tier